 Myth #6: VAs are unreliable freelancers who may "go dark" and waste your money

 Some business owners are nervous to hire a virtual assistant because their new assistant won't be physically in their office to keep an eye on.
 This added layer of distance makes some people anxious that they'll send money into the dark hole of the internet and never see any results for their investment.
 Like Myth #1, the answer to this concern is to work with the right company.
 When you choose a reliable, trusted VA business, you won't be left with unsatisfactory or uncompleted work.
+And after all, VAs are dependent on the work you give them as well - they want to keep you happy, and that means being present!

 Myth #7: VAs are more expensive than in-house help